 - index+log - use a tree-based index with data in log segments.
 The index points into the log segments.
 GC is required.
 It scans the log segments and probes the index to determine whether a record is live or can be deleted.
 There are fewer examples of this approach but interesting systems include WiscKey and ForestDB.
 Range queries will suffer unless the index is covering (this needs more discussion, but not here).

-- update-in-place - see dynamic, extendible and linear hashing.
+- page-based - see dynamic, extendible and linear hashing.
 TIL that ZFS implements extendible hashing.
 BerkeleyDB supports linear hashing.
 The dbm implementation on many Linux/Unix systems also implements some variant of update-in-place persistent hash tables.

 - LSM - today I only know of one example of this - SILT.
 That is a great paper (read it).
 I include it as an example of hash-based even though one of the levels is ordered.